-By the school year 2022-2023, the Collegiate Academy of Birdville will serve students in grades 9 - 12 and will continue to target and enroll students who are at-risk of dropping out of school and who might not otherwise go to college.
-While any 8th grade student may apply for admission, the Collegiate Academy of Birdville will implement recruitment and enrollment processes which identify, recruit, and enroll the subpopulations of at-risk students including, but not limited to, students who are of limited English proficiency, students with disabilities, and students who have failed a state administered assessment.
+A significant part of our mission is to enroll students who are at-risk of dropping out of school and who might not otherwise go to college.
+While any 8th grade student may apply for admission, the Collegiate Academy of Birdville implements recruitment and enrollment processes which identify, recruit, and enroll the subpopulations of at-risk students including, but not limited to, students who are of limited English proficiency, students with disabilities, and students who have failed a state-administered assessment.

 Enrollment decisions are not based on state assessment scores, discipline history, teacher recommendation, parent or student essays, minimum grade point average (GPA) or other criteria that create barriers to student enrollment.